-- Caution: Do not hold the projector by its lens.
-This can damage the lens. - 2.
-While pressing the release buttons, raise or lower the projector until the screen image is correctly positioned. - 3.
-Release the buttons to lock the feet in their new position. - 4.
-To fine-tune the height of the projector, turn the feet clockwise to raise the height or counterclockwise to lower it.
+- Caution: Do not bold the projector by its lens.
+This can damage the has. - While pressing the release buttons, raise or lower the projector until the screen image is correctly positioned. - 3.
+Release the buttons to lock the feet in their new position.